barringtonhaynes/dynamodb-tools/README.md

 ### Load data

+> **Note**
-**Note**: Although the functionality to load data through a UI is currently not implemented, the API can be accessed at http://localhost:8002/docs or http://localhost:8002/redoc.
+> Although the functionality to load data through a UI is currently not implemented, the API can be accessed at http://localhost:8002/docs or http://localhost:8002/redoc.
 These endpoints allow you to monitor the health of the container, view the status of the loaded data, list and load data into the mounted /data/load folder.

 File support is the same as the seed data.